sebastian-porling/JISIWEI-Vacuum-Cleaner-Robot-Hack/HOW-TO-DEMO.md

 - **JISIWEI Vacuum Cleaner Robot**

 The computer **Dell OptiPlex 7070** should have everything installed.
 If you use the **TP-Link High-Gain 150Mbps** wireless adapter, you won't have to install any necessary drivers.

+The wired internet connection has to be turned off.
+The robot should be up and running and connected to the Wi-Fi.
+The Smartphone has to be connected to the same Wi-Fi and connected to the computer with the USB Cable.

 ## Step 1
 Use Aircrack-ng with the wireless network adapter to crack the password to the router.